gmvoit/just-the-docs/descriptions/Regulation.md

 The total mass of heavy elements contained within stars is then
   $$M_{Z,*} = M_Z - M_{Z,{\rm CGM}} - M_{Z,{\rm ISM}}$$
-and does not need to be tracked with a separate differential equation.
+It does not need to be tracked with a separate differential equation.

 ## Black Hole Feedback